|

 Doris with Her Attorney in Courtroom

-After Doris' Suicide: (Ed: "I was a ghost.
-I didn't see anyone.
-No one saw
+After Doris' Suicide, Ed's Loneliness: "I was a ghost.
+I didn't see

-me.
-I was the barber")
+anyone.
+No one saw me.
+I was the barber"

-Ed With Palm-Reading Medium (Lilyan Chauvin)
+Skeptical Ed Visiting With Palm-Reading Medium (Lilyan Chauvin)

-Music Teacher Jacques Carcanogues (Ana-Sofia Mastroianna)
+French Music Teacher Jacques Carcanogues (Ana-Sofia Mastroianna) - Doubtful

 Tolliver's Body - Found Underwater in Car and Beaten to Death